Department for Professional Employees, AFL–CIO

-The Department for Professional Employees, AFL–CIO (DPE) is a semi-autonomous "trade" department of the AFL–CIO, and serves as an advocate for professional workers within the federation, and before legislative bodies, the press and the public.
+The Department for Professional Employees, AFL–CIO (DPE) is a semi-autonomous "trade" department of the AFL-CIO, and serves as an advocate for professional workers within the federation, and before legislative bodies, the press and the public.

 Founding

-The 1960s saw a significant increase in the number of professional workers joining labor unions in the United States.
-In 1962, President John F. Kennedy granted collective bargaining rights to federal workers.
-Unions such as the American Federation of State, County and Municipal Employees, American Federation of Government Employees, American Postal Workers Union, National Association of Letter Carriers, American Federation of Teachers, Service Employees International Union, National Education Association and American Nurses Association added hundreds of thousands of new members in only a few years.
-The number of professionals also grew phenomenally: By 1977, there were 13.9 million professional workers in the U.S.

-The fast-growing professional and public employee unions of the AFL–CIO pushed for a more effective voice within the federation.
 In 1967, the Council for Scientific Professional and Cultural Employees (SPACE), affiliated with the AFL–CIO, was formed.
 In 1974, it was renamed the Council for Professional Employees (CPE).

 In 1977, the AFL–CIO constitution was amended to transform the council into the Department for Professional Employees.
 DPE's first president was Albert Shanker, president of the American Federation of Teachers.